Colin Kaepernick named GQ magazine’s ‘Citizen of the Year’

-Free agent quarterback Colin Kaepernick has been named GQ's magazine's "Citizen of the Year" for his activism.
+Free agent quarterback Colin Kaepernick has been named GQ magazine's "Citizen of the Year" for his activism.

-Kaepernick began kneeling instead of stand during the national anthem last season to protest racial inequality and police brutality.
-The demonstration sparked an ongoing wave of NFL protests by players during the anthem that have been repeatedly denounced by President Donald Trump.
-Kaepernick parted ways with the 49ers in March and hasn't been signed by another team.
+Kaepernick began kneeling instead of standing during the national anthem last season to protest racial inequality and police brutality.
+The demonstration sparked a wave of NFL protests by players during the anthem that repeatedly have been denounced by President Donald Trump.
+Kaepernick parted ways with the San Francisco 49ers in March and hasn't been signed by another team.

 Kaepernick says on Twitter he's "honoured" by the recognition.

-The magazine includes comments from several of Kaepernick's supporters and confidants.
+The magazine 's story includes comments from several of Kaepernick's supporters and confidants.
 Rapper J. Cole says Kaepernick "sacrificed his dream" to stand for something.
 Ninety-year-old singer and activist Harry Belafonte says seeing people like Kaepernick taking action is "the greatest reward" he could ask for.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.